Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/rewards.md

 ## Overview

 The EigenLayer Rewards protocol enables AVSs to make rewards to stakers and operators.
 Operators earn rewards by opting in to AVSs that make `RewardsSubmissions` to the `RewardsCoordinator`, a core protocol contract.
-Within a single `RewardsSubmission`, an AVS can specify a time range for which the reward will be distributed, a list of weights for each Strategy for the reward, and an ERC20 token to make rewards in.
+Within a single `RewardsSubmission`, an AVS can specify a time range for which the reward will be distributed, a list of weights for each `Strategy` for the reward, and an ERC20 token to give rewards in.

 Operators will earn a flat 10% commission on rewards.
 The rest of the reward is passed on to the operator's delegated stakers.
 Rewards are proportional to:
 - The amount of stake.